dru-io/Dru.io/sites/all/modules/contrib/backup_migrate/README.txt

 unable to determine the compression type the file and will not function correctly.

+The module's permissions should only be given to trusted users due to the inherent security vulnerabilities in allowing people access to a site's database and/or files backups.

 IF A RESTORE FAILS:
 Don't panic, the restore file should work with phpMyAdmin's import function, or with the mysql command line tool.
 If it does not, then it is likely corrupt; you